laxmankrishnamurti/Open-Source/Git/03-Branches.md

 git merge <branch-name>
 ```

-We'll see a conflict file is opened which we need to manually resolve and then add it and then commit it.
+We'll see a conflict file is opened which we have to resolve it manually and then add it and then commit it.

 ```bash
 git merge --abort